 Abarim Publications' online Biblical Hebrew Dictionary

 There are two separate roots עפר ('pr), which both occur in cognate languages.
 None of the consulted sources reports a clear relation between the two, but that doesn't mean there isn't any.
+Here at Abarim Publications we surmise that this root describes the condition that occurs just after a liquid has congealed into a solid.

 The root עפר ('pr) isn't used in the Bible and its meaning is unclear.
 Its derivations are: